geudde/attic-chest/pages/03.season-2/06.meeting-18/11.wit/docs.md

 visible: false
 ---

-Seducing Wit, thou soul-enlivening ray,
+Seducing wit, thou soul-enlivening ray,
 Deceptive fire, that shines but to betray;
 Meteor, whose blaze infatuates the sight
 With brilliant but unprofitable light.
-Thou rare, but fatal Gift! invidious art,
+Thou rare, but fatal gift! invidious art,
 The subtle poison that corrupts the heart;
 Perfidious inmate even to the breast,
 Where thou’rt most fondly cherish’d and caress’d: